WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Just write `ms << myNestedMap` and a nested Association will be returned.
 It works in the other direction as well.
-Obviously, for the above to work, key and value type in the map must be supported by MathLink.
+Obviously, for the above to work, key and value type in the map must be supported by WSTP.

 If you have any particular type that you think should be directly supported by `MLStream`, please let me know.